AAM HOA Toolkit

 Driveway Modifications for Accessibility

 A Board denies a homeowner’s request to expand the width of their driveway to accommodate their wheelchair.
-The governing documents state that residents’ driveways cannot exceed 10 feet wide, this would violate the FHA.
+The governing documents state that residents’ driveways cannot exceed 10 feet wide; this would violate the FHA.
 Governing documents cannot override fair housing requirements.

 Service Animals and HOA Pet Policies